Itera/kotlin-v19/ktor/README.md

 ## Getting started

-For simplicity this project is intended to be opened, built and executed within IntelliJ.
+For simplicity this project is intended to be opened, built and executed within IntelliJ:
-Select `file -> open` and navigate to this folder (ktor).
+1. Select `file -> open` and navigate to this folder (ktor).
+2. Open the project and wait for it to load
-Once the project is open, open the file src/Application.kt, to the left of the main method there is a play symbol.
+3. Open the file src/Application.kt, to the left of the main method there is a play symbol :arrow_forward:.
 Click the symbol and select the first option "Run".

-Once you see something like in the Run window
+When you see something like this in the Run window

 ```
 [main] TRACE Application - Application started: io.ktor.application.Application
 ```
 the application has started.

-To check if the Application is running open http://0.0.0.0:8080/ in your favorite browser.
+Check that the Application is running by opening this url: http://0.0.0.0:8080/ in your favorite browser.

 ## REST API Overview